EdoardoVignati/VErsioner/README.md

 [![Build Status](https://travis-ci.org/EdoardoVignati/VErsioner.svg?branch=develop)](https://travis-ci.org/EdoardoVignati/VErsioner) [DOWNLOAD JAR](https://url.edoardovignati.it/versioner)

-A simple and graphic tool for everyone for file versioning
+"VErsioner" is a simple and graphic tool for file versioning.

+Everyone can save different versions of a file and restore them if necessary.

+"VErsioner" can be used for example fot thesis, important documents, books ...(and code, why not?).

 <img src="https://raw.githubusercontent.com/EdoardoVignati/VErsioner/develop/demo.png" width="60%">